TIES—Transition to an Inclusive EPUB 3 Ecosystem

 - What benefit will it provide to our patrons?

-The Transition to an Inclusive EPUB 3 Ecosystem project (TIES) will answer these critical questions by bringing experts from our member organizations together to develop a path for migration to EPUB 3 ecosystem.
+The Transition to an Inclusive EPUB 3 Ecosystem project (TIES) answers these critical questions by bringing experts from our member organizations together to develop a path for migration to EPUB 3 ecosystem.

 - accessible content production houses